Niobium: Compounds

 Although niobium exhibits all of the formal oxidation states from +5 to −1, the most common compounds have niobium in the +5 state.
 Characteristically, compounds in oxidation states less than 5+ display Nb–Nb bonding.
 In aqueous solutions, niobium only exhibits the +5 oxidation state.
 It is also readily prone to hydrolysis and is barely soluble in dilute solutions of hydrochloric, sulfuric, nitric and phosphoric acids due to the precipitation of hydrous Nb oxide.
 Nb(V) is also slightly soluble in alkaline media due to the formation of soluble polyoxoniobate species.

 Oxides, niobates and sulfides

 Niobium forms oxides in the oxidation states +5 (Nb2O5), +4 (NbO2), and the rarer oxidation state, +2 (NbO).
 Most common is the pentoxide, precursor to almost all niobium compounds and alloys.
 Niobates are generated by dissolving the pentoxide in basic hydroxide solutions or by melting it in alkali metal oxides.
 Examples are lithium niobate (LiNbO3) and lanthanum niobate (LaNbO4).
-In the lithium niobate is a trigonally distorted perovskite-like structure, whereas the lanthanum niobate contains lone NbO_{4}^{3−} ions.
+Lithium niobate has a trigonally distorted perovskite-like structure, whereas the lanthanum niobate contains lone NbO_{4}^{3−} ions.
 The layered niobium sulfide (NbS2) is also known.